 G-SYNC will stay in sync with your game so there is no need for having V-Sync enabled when you are using it.
 As you can see having G-Sync really can help benefit if you are a PC gamer!

 Table Of Contents

 NVIDIA G-SYNC requirements

-You need a monitor that supports this feature and there are system requirements to be able to use G-sync in Windows, which we have listed below.
+If you are missing the NVIDIA G-Sync option in the NVIDIA control panel then you need a monitor that supports this feature and there are system requirements to be able to use G-sync in Windows, which we have listed below.

 - OS: Windows 10/11

 - Graphics: GeForce 10 series or higher